ShangChunLin/FRCNN-on-wheat-images/README.md

 It was a kaggle competition.
 I mainly doing it for fun.

-The number beside red boxes are posisbilities of wheats This image is using FastRCNNPredictor in torchvision.models.detection.faster_rcnn
+The number on top of red boxes are possibilities of wheats

+The FRCNN.ipynb used FastRCNNPredictor (torchvision.models.detection.faster_rcnn) with pretrained weitght

+and trained than trained 30 min with GTX 1080ti

 ![Train result](https://github.com/ShangChunLin/FRCNN-on-wheat-images/blob/main/FRCNN.png)

-Also a version from scratch (with resnet50 as backbone)
+The FRCNN_scratch.ipynb used pretrained resnet50 as backbone, and rest from sort of from scratch

 ![Train result](tba)

-The training network in under folder NN, and the training/testing data is in my google drive (https://drive.google.com/file/d/1f7O0mVL6w4R93rEIBTqIoXc30D4SJHBZ/view?usp=sharing)
+The training notebooks are under folder NN, and the training/testing data are in my google drive (https://drive.google.com/file/d/1f7O0mVL6w4R93rEIBTqIoXc30D4SJHBZ/view?usp=sharing)